y-scope/spider/docs/quick_start.md

 Spider enables user to start a running task on the cluster.
-Simply call `Driver::start` and provide the arguments of the task. `Driver::start`returns a `spider::Job` object, which represents the running task. `spider::Job` takes the output type of the task graph as template argument.
-You can call`Job::state` to check the state of the running task, and `Job::wait_complete` to block until job ends and `Job::get_result`.
+Simply call `Driver::start` and provide the arguments of the task. `Driver::start`returns a `spider::Job` object, which represents the running task. `spider::Job` takes the output type of the task as template argument.
+You can call `Job::state` to check the state of the running task, and `Job::wait_complete` to block until job ends and `Job::get_result`.
 User can send a cancel signal to Spider by calling `Job::cancel`.
 Client can get all running jobs submitted by itself by calling `Driver::get_jobs`.